randnord/hello-world/README.md

 # hello-world
-learning how to use Github
+learning how to use Github.
+I'm a Minnesota Vikings fan!